 The South Texas Border and Upper Rio Grande had the highest percentages of poverty, and both areas had majority Hispanic/Latino populations.
 The lowest-incomes correlate with the highest levels of minority concentration.
 African Americans represent a majority-minority population in the North Texas Panhandle, Northern, and the east Texas coastal areas.
-Hispanic/Latino populations represent a majority-minority populations represent a majority-minority populations.
+Hispanic/Latino populations represent a majority-minority population along the South and Southwest Texas borderlands.